 5. Export the results into an XLS or CSV file.

 6. Rinse and repeat the process for a few more competitors ranking at the top of the SERP and generate reports for multiple domains that you are analyzing.

 7. Merge all exported reports in a single file to get all relevant keywords.

-8. You can check the unique keywords that your competitor is ranking for by using Domain vs. Domain tool on your SEMrush dashboard.
+8. You can check the unique keywords that your competitor is ranking for by using the Domain vs. Domain tool on your Semrush dashboard.